Prerequisites

 Create a Redis Enterprise cluster

-To deploy a Redis Enterprise cluster (REC) with flash storage, you’ll need to specify the following in the redisOnFlashSpec section of your REC custom resource:
+To deploy a Redis Enterprise cluster (REC) with Auto Tiering, you'll need to specify the following in the redisOnFlashSpec section of your REC custom resource:

 • storage class name (storageClassName)